initia-labs/tx-decoder/CONTRIBUTING.md

 ### 1. Create a Message Fixture

 Find a real transaction containing the message you want to support.
-Add the JSON response for that transaction to a new file in `/src/tests/fixtures`.
+Add the JSON response for that transaction to a new file in the appropriate test directory, next to where you'll create your test file.
 Using real data is crucial for accurate testing.

-**Example**: `src/tests/fixtures/your-message.fixture.ts`
+**Examples**:

+- `src/tests/cosmos/move/bank.fixture.ts` (for simple cases)
+- `src/tests/cosmos/move/dex/swap.fixture.ts` (for grouped features)

 ### 2. Register the Message Type (If Needed)